morganmayday/tayen-core/archetypes/banner/vanguard.md

 -- What is the priority target that is most vulnerable to me?

+They get a +2 intent bonus for the scene to affect that priority target.

 #### Break Their Line
 A fourth-level vanguard that reduces an enemy to 0 Grit, Conviction, or Health can immediately, as a free action, attack any number of enemies that can see or hear them using Command, opposed by Exert Will.
 They can only do this once per Rest.